stijn-dejongh/lovecraft_public_domain/raw_converts/vof.md

 dusk, with the thin silver sickle of a young moon trembling over the woods on our left.
 That which disquieted us most was   the fact that the Sabbath was to be held at all.
-Reports of the coming cohort must have reached the hills, and even the lack of a final decision could not make the rumour less alarming&mdash;yet there were the sinister drums as of yore, as if the celebrants had some peculiar reason to be indifferent whether or not the forces of the Roman People marched against them.
+Reports of the coming cohort must have reached the hills, and even the lack of a final decision could not make the rumour less alarming--yet there were the sinister drums as of yore, as if the celebrants had some peculiar reason to be indifferent whether or not the forces of the Roman People marched against them.
 The sound grew louder as we entered a rising gap in the hills, steep wooded banks enclosing us narrowly on either side, and displaying curiously fantastic tree-trunks in the light